 Static probably isn’t something you worry about during regular cleaning, but high quality server room cleaning should also remove as much static as possible to reduce future dust build-up and contamination.
 Techniques like applying anti-static floor finishing and using cleaning products designed to minimise static (like microfibre cloths) will all make a difference to dust build-up in these crucial, technology-packed spaces.

-The Abbey Cleaning Service has been keeping the professional spaces of South Wales in pristine condition for over three decades.
+The Abbey Cleaning Service has been keeping the professional spaces of South Wales in pristine condition for over four decades.
 For specialist office cleaning, one-off deep cleaning or to arrange regular appointments, please contact us today on 029 2067 9323.